allegory-software/allegory-sdk/WEBNOTES.md

-# Programming notes for the web platform
+# Programming for browsers in 2022

-Following is a condensed summary of the issues I've encountered in two years of writing web components from scratch in JavaScript.
+Following is a condensed summary of the issues and gotchas that I've encountered in two years of writing web components from scratch in JavaScript in the year of our DOM 2020 through 2022.

 ## The web components API is unusable

-Here's why:
+Here's what's wrong with it:

 * You can't create child elements in the constructor while the DOM is loading, so good luck initializing components declared in HTML.
 You're going to have